Disease (Lady Gaga song): Live performances and cover versions

 Gaga first performed "Disease" during a Christmas special of the television series Carpool Karaoke, which premiered on December 15, 2024, on Apple Music and Apple TV+.
-She later included the track in the set list of the Mayhem promotional tour in 2025 and reprised the performance at the Mayhem Ball concert tour (2025–2026).
-During the performance, Gaga, dressed in a white gown and platinum blonde hair, fights several skull-faced dancers and a red-dressed doppelgänger; they fight in a sand-filled grave before Gaga is ultimately strangled.
-Adrian Horton of The Guardian picked the performance as the highlight of the show, stating that it left her "agape".
-Livia Caligor from the magazine W wrote that the performance revisited the "Gothic dreamscape of [Gaga's] past" and thought that the skeletal dancers represented her "inner demons".
-Wesley Morris from The New York Times Magazine commended how "in spite of all the tussling and writhing, she didn't miss a note."
+She included the track in the set list of The Art of Personal Chaos concerts in 2025–2026, including a headlining set at Coachella and the Mayhem Ball tour.
+During the performance, Gaga, dressed in a white gown and platinum blonde hair, fights several skull-faced dancers and a red-dressed doppelgänger; they fight in a sandbox–representing a grave–before Gaga is ultimately strangled.
+Livia Caligor from W magazine wrote that the performance revisited the "Gothic dreamscape of [Gaga's] past" and thought that the skeletal dancers represented her "inner demons".
+Adrian Horton of The Guardian picked "Disease" as the highlight of Gaga's show, and Wesley Morris from The New York Times Magazine commended how "in spite of all the tussling and writhing, she didn't miss a note."
+The performance was choreographed by Parris Goebel, who revealed that she used cat litter to fill the sandbox.

+A reimagined version of "Disease" appeared in Gaga's concert film and live album Apple Music Live: Mayhem Requiem, released on May 14, 2026.
+The performance was recorded during an invite-only concert at the Wiltern Theatre in Los Angeles in January 2026.
+As the opening number, Gaga appeared dressed in black and wearing a chain-mail veil, while the song's arrangement remained relatively close to the studio version.

-In November 2024, English singer Cassyette shared a video singing a screamcore rendition of "Disease", to which Gaga reacted favorably.
-The full cover version was released to digital music platforms on December 7, 2024.
-In October 2025, American singer Demi Lovato performed a mashup of "Disease" and the Mayhem track "Perfect Celebrity" on BBC Radio 1's Live Lounge, joined by a backup band.
+In November 2024, Cassyette shared a video singing a screamcore rendition of "Disease", to which Gaga reacted favorably.
+The full cover version was released on December 7, 2024.
+In October 2025, Demi Lovato performed a mashup of "Disease" and fellow Mayhem track "Perfect Celebrity" on BBC Radio 1's Live Lounge, joined by a backup band.
 The cover of "Disease" featured a slight rock edge compared to the original version.